syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/code-generator.md

     ![CodeGeneratorWizard](code-generator-images/CodeGeneratorWizard.png)

-    **Data Binding:** Data operation fields will be visible if the selected component has data.
+    **Data Binding:** Data operation fields will be visible if the selected control has data.
 The data will be listed from your application.
 It interacts with data models and reduces the amount of time spent developing your project.
 You can choose the required Data Model Class, Data Source, Id, and more from your application.

-    **Feature:** Selected component features are listed.
+    **Feature:** Selected control features are listed.
 You can select the required features.

-    **Control requirements:** Contains the required user input fields for the selected component.
+    **Control requirements:** Contains the required user input fields for the selected control.
 You can provide the required value for those fields to add the component code.

     Click **Insert**.
-This wizard generates the selected component render code and inserts it wherever the cursor is positioned.
+This wizard generates the selected control render code and inserts it wherever the cursor is positioned.

     ![ComponentRenderCode](code-generator-images/ComponentRenderCode.png)